-Update: Reach Primary Learning Centre is currently open for all children based on the government guidance.
+Reach Primary Learning Centre is currently open for all children based on the government guidance.
 The website and our Twitter page will be kept updated during this time.
-For children's learning please see information on Covid19 tab, and also our google classroom which you can access by following this link -

 Welcome to Reach Primary Learning Centre

 Reach Primary Learning Centre is a thirty six place provision for pupils aged between five and eleven years old (year 1 to year 6) who are at risk of exclusion or permanent exclusion from mainstream primary school.
-All of the pupils referred have mild to moderate Social Emotional and Mental Health needs.
-Thirty two places are available for pupils from the south AIP.
+All of the pupils referred have mild to moderate Social, Emotional and Mental Health needs.
+Thirty two places are available for pupils from the South AIP.
 Four places are for pupils from other areas of the city and these are referred from the SEMH panel.
-On average the pupil is at the Centre for twelve weeks and then integrates into mainstream over four weeks.
+On average the pupil is at the Centre for twelve weeks, however this can be shortened or extended depending on the needs of the pupil.
 We support pupils to modify their behaviour to enable them to return to either their referring mainstream or a new mainstream school.
+This integration process into mainstream usually takes four weeks.
 For some pupils a specialist setting may be more appropriate.
 If this is required, the referring school will apply for an Education, Health and Care Plan.
 This process takes twenty weeks.

 Welcome to Reach Primary Learning Centre.

 Everybody is included at Reach and we work together to provide a broad balanced curriculum that supports all.
 We believe that learning should be engaging and purposeful and we strive to equip our children with future life skills.
 Every child is valued and deserves the best possible chance to succeed in a happy, positive learning environment.
 We enjoy celebrating our achievements and these can be viewed on our website and also on our Twitter account @reachprimary